 As seen in our course on plant-based diets.
-Check it out for even more information!
+And this dieting guide for vegetarian and vegan athletes.
+Check them out for even more information!

 Plant-based diets are dietary approaches that rely mostly or entirely on plant-based foods.
 These diets often consist of minimally processed fruits, vegetables, whole grains, legumes, nuts and seeds, herbs, and spices and excludes all animal products, including red meat, poultry, fish, eggs, and dairy products.